hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-dtap-in-pods.md

 ## **Enable DataTap when creating KubeDirector App**

-First and foremost, we have to enable DataTaps while the creation for a KubeDirector app.
+First and foremost, we have to enable DataTaps while creating a KubeDirector app.
 This can be done by ticking the "Enable DataTap" box.

 ![image](https://user-images.githubusercontent.com/72959956/119443704-9cc92180-bd5c-11eb-8fce-b6b53823336c.png)